traez/drizzle3orm-supabase-nextjs/README.md

 ### The Challenge/User Stories

-Build a full-stack Next.js 14 app with Supabase, Drizzle ORM, and ShadCN UI, integrating authentication, database management, and UI components.
-The app will allow users to create, edit, and delete notes, implementing infinite scrolling for a seamless experience.
+Build a full-stack Next.js 15 app with Supabase and Drizzle ORM, integrating authentication, database management, and UI components.
+The app will allow users to create, edit, and delete data.
 Key challenges include setting up database relations, handling migrations, optimizing API calls, and ensuring a smooth UI/UX.
 The goal is to apply Drizzle ORM effectively in a real-world project, solidifying skills in schema design, query optimization, and Supabase integration while following best practices from multiple resources.

 ### Screenshot